 At first, fix a certain amount of money (not big amount).
 Try to find out the last year shopping bills of your back to school supplies.
 Try to make a rough estimate of all the items.
 Thus, you’ll be able to know whether or not your budget is ok with the items you’re going to buy.
 If the expenses exceed the budget, then ask your kid to reuse his/her elder’s backpack or continue the same lunch box for the year.
 Thus, that money can be spent on buying another important item.

 4. Explain the need for savings

 However, your kids may feel disappointed as they are not getting the item they want.
 But, you should explain how this can be beneficial for them.
 And by doing this, they will start saving money to get other things as well.
-Remember, you will have to in their life.
+Remember, you will have to make your kids understand the need of savings in their life.
 But, they may feel less interested.
-So, as you’re getting the item for less price and saving some money at the same time!
+So, tell them how splurging on a sale can be beneficial as you’re getting the item for less price and saving some money at the same time!